Shopify/polaris/src/components/ComboBox/README.md

 ## Content guidelines

-The input field for autocomplete should follow the [content guidelines](https://polaris.shopify.com/components/forms/text-field) for text fields.
+The input field for `ComboBox` should follow the [content guidelines](https://polaris.shopify.com/components/forms/text-field) for text fields.

 ---

-### Example
+## Examples

 ### Basic autocomplete